 - AFRL Open System Acquisition Initiative (OSAI) – Also sponsored by AFRL, the OSAI has a similar focus to OTAFI above: to prototype and test C4ISR tech, but with an emphasis on information sharing systems.

-Each of these consortia can be found on SOSSEC’s website, where each respective consortia manager may be contacted.
+You can find each of these consortia on SOSSEC’s website, with each respective consortia manager’s contact info.
 The structure of SOSSEC offers a convenient one-size-fits-all membership due for prospective consortia members looking to broaden their participation.

 A Comprehensive List of OT Consortia